-It becomes hard to answer the question where your home is.
+It becomes hard to answer the question of where your home is.
 Sometimes, it really is where the heart is.
-Sometimes, it’s where you spent your childhood or where you currently pay bills, go shopping, see doctor when you are sick.
-For some of us just the place where you have your favourite couch to lie down after tiring day or where your bank letters reach you is enough to call place home.
+Sometimes, it’s where you spent your childhood or where you currently pay bills, go shopping, see a doctor when you are sick.
+For some of us just the place where you have your favorite couch to lie down after a tiring day or where your bank letters reach you is enough to call the place home.

 Different level of communication with family (and friends)

 There is unspoken magic when you meet your closes family in person after a long time.
 Both of you want to spend valuable time together but unknowingly you face storming.
 Why is my dad eating rice with fork?
 Why is my mom trying to hide all chilies so as they are not added to today’s lunch?
 Why are they expecting me to sit on the chair when I happily eat my food sitting on the floor?
 When you adopt new culture habits in your daily life quite a few misunderstandings would happen.
 Toughest weapons are taken once they all try to take you back to the civilized side (meaning the way they remembered you before your expat life).
 Did you come across similar situations?
 Compromise and understanding help if everyone is willing to adjust.